Insulating your home is the single most effective measure you can take to keep your home comfortable all-year roundLearn

 With so many heat pump brands and heat pump sizes, making a decision on the right heat pump can be confusing!

 As expert heat pump installers GreenSide Energy Solutions can recommend, supply and install the unit(s) that will provide you with the most value for money.

-And you might also be eligible for an heat pump subsidy of 90% or more – find out more
+And you might also be eligible for an heat pump subsidy of 80% – find out more

 In New Zealand, under the new Healthy Homes Standards the main living area of a rental property must be able to be heated to 18°C.